 - 5 inches of pandan leaf

-Note: If using agar agar flakes, use the conversion ratio of 1 tsp powder to 1 Tbsp flakes.
+Note: If using agar agar flakes, use the conversion ratio of 1 teaspoon powder to 1 tablespoon flakes.

 I use a 6-cup capacity rectangular dish (6”x8”) but you can use anything you like as your mould.
 You can even make individual ones in little cocktail glasses, or put them into fun animal moulds.